Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

-\subsection{Proof of Corollary 4.1}
+\subsection{Proof of Corollary \ref{thmrate2}}

-\begin{proof} The proof of Corollary 4.1 is straightforward.
-Based on the results in Theorem 4.1 and the condition on $N$, at each iteration, for any sufficiently small $\varepsilon>0$, we can show that the change point detection error is smaller than $1/T$ with probability at least $1-\varepsilon$.
-Since the change point detection error can only take values $0$, $1/T$, $2/T$, etc., it implies that the change point detection error equals exactly $0$ with probability at least $1-\varepsilon$.
-The proof is hence completed by noting that $\varepsilon$ can be made arbitrarily small. \end{proof}
+\begin{proof} The proof of Corollary \ref{thmrate2} is straightforward.
+Based on the results in Theorem 4.1 and the condition on $N$, at each iteration, we can show that the change point detection error is smaller than $1/T$ wpa1.
+Since the change point detection error can only take values $0$, $1/T$, $2/T$, etc., it implies that the change point detection error equals exactly $0$ wpa1.
+The proof is hence completed. \end{proof}